microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-rules-overview.md

 ### title

-Specifies if the task title can be changed.
+Specifies whether the task title can be changed.
 Accepted values are:

 * `block`: Task title can't be changed.
 * `allow`: Task title can be changed.